Internet-Draft OAuth Mission Consent Evidence August 2026

 8.3.
 Expansion and Delta Disclosure

-When the approval event is for Mission Expansion, the Consent Disclosure object MUST distinguish:
+When the approval event is for Mission Expansion, the Consent Disclosure object MUST identify the predecessor Mission and SHOULD distinguish:

 • authority retained from the predecessor;